IELTS Reading Structure

 Both general and academic texts are likely to have vocabulary that is unknown to you.
 As you prepare for your exam, it is advisable to underline any unknown words to look them up later.
 Prior to that, try to guess the meaning of it.
 It can be difficult, but using the context of the sentence you encounter it in and the adjacent ones you can make a pretty accurate educated guess.
 Remember, you might have to use this technique as it is nearly impossible to know every single words in existence, especially when it comes to academic texts which are full of specific vocabulary.

 It is clearly stated on the official IELTS web page that Reading sections come in order of ascending difficulty i.e. Section One is the easiest of the three, Section Two is more difficult and so on.
 In spite of this test-takers often find themselves making as many if not more mistakes in the first section.
 This can be attributed to so-called “adjustment period”, during which your mind adapts to the task.
-To reduce the negative effect of this it is advised to employ one of the warm-up techniques.

 During the exam you can’t afford to waste too much time on a single question.
 If you get stuck – just move on to the next question, you might have time later on to return.
 Concentrating on a single question fruitlessly will wear you out both physically and mentally, which in turn will affect your overall performance in the remaining part of the exam.
 Remember, you cannot compromise your results because of one hold-back.
 At the very worst you would be guessing the answer, which is much better than wasting five or more minutes on it.

 IELTS Reading Question Types

 - Matching information involves looking for a specific piece of information in the text.
 The paragraphs are usually marked by letters A, B, C and so on.
 You might not need to use all the paragraphs.
 If any paragraph can be used more than once, it will be stated so in a clear way.